-Key Implementation Tasks Lead Responsibility/Others Involved Quarter/Year to June 2019 Update Complete Complete) Key Implementation Tasks ~ June 2019 Update -- -------------------------- -- ---------- ------------------ a.
+Key Implementation Tasks Lead Responsibility/Other Involved s Timeline (Suggested Quarter/Year to complete) June 2019 Update -- --- ------------------ a.
 Maintain a database of drain infrastructure conditions to prioritize drain improvement projects designed to extend their useful life.
-Drain Commissioner Innovation and Technology Maintenance of a database of drain an ongoing activity. n infrastructure is -- --- -- ---------------------
+Drain Commissioner Innovation and Technology Maintenance of a database of drain infrastructure is an ongoing activity. -- --- --